 - 1985’s Voices Carry

-were the ones I recognized that I can recall.
-I’m fairly sure I heard a Clash song but I could be projecting.
+They were the ones I recognized that I could recall.
+I’m pretty sure I heard a Clash song, but I could be projecting.
 1988’s Father Figure by George Michael gets a pass, only because it’s marginally close to the date.
 But, I went back to check Billboard Year-End Hot 100 singles of 1989, and aesthetically, none of these songs would have worked for the era of the movie.
 So, they get a pass for the marginally accurate soundtrack.
 But, not much.

 Are you ready to consume a creative writing podcast in 10 minutes or less?

 This tiny – but mighty – podcast examines how words on the page sound different when the creator brings the concepts to life.
 My goal is to showcase emerging voices representing their communities and chat with industry folks to show us how to break through and become published poets and authors.